 Last fall Navy officials moved forward with a plan to refine a sense-and-avoid radar system for the Triton UAV from RDRTec Inc. in Dallas.
-This system results from a project begun four years ago for RDRTec to design a sense-and-avoid radar system for the Triton and the Navy MQ-8 Fire Scout unmanned helicopter.
+This system results from a project begun four years for RDRTec to design a sense-and-avoid radar system for the Triton and the MQ-8 Fire Scout unmanned helicopter.

 RDRTec experts refined the company's Radar Autonomous Collisions Avoidance System (RACAS) Sense and Avoid (SAA) radar technology into the Common RACAS (C-RACAS) that can serve the Fire Scout and Triton UAVs.

-C-RACAS is a C-Band radar that provides the UAVs not only with sense-and-avoid capabilities, but also with the ability to avoid dangerous weather.
+C-RACAS is a C-Band radar that provides the UAVs not only with sense-and-avoid capabilities, but also with the ability to avoid bad weather.
 C-RACAS provides the Triton with situational awareness of surrounding aircraft by determining airborne object location and estimated flight path.